Misrepresentation Act 1967

 The Misrepresentation Act 1967 (c.
-7) is a United Kingdom act of Parliament of the United Kingdom which amended the common law principles of misrepresentation.
-Prior to the Act, the common law position was that there were two categories of misrepresentation: fraudulent and innocent.
+7) is an act of the Parliament of the United Kingdom which amended the common law principles of misrepresentation in England and Wales.
+Prior to the act, the common law position was that there were two categories of misrepresentation: fraudulent and innocent.
 The effect of the act is primarily to create a new category by dividing innocent misrepresentation into two separate categories: negligent and "wholly" innocent; and it goes on to state the remedies in respect of each of the three categories.

-The Misrepresentation Act
+Contents

 Section 1

 Removal of certain bars to rescission for innocent misrepresentation.